hanmingrui159/PhotoManager/README.md

 # PhotoManager
-This is a photo management program implemented through Java and JavaFX for CSC207 Fall<br /> <br /> FEATURES<br />
+This is a photo management program implemented through Java and JavaFX for CSC207 2017Fall<br /> <br /> FEATURES<br />
 -User can manage photos by tags<br />
 -Add/delete tags to each photo and the name changes are recorded automatically. <br />